wenxiangcong-sys/wenxiangcong-sys.github.io/_pages/multimedia.md

 ## AI for Medical Imaging
-Artificial Intelligence (AI) is revolutionizing medical imaging by enhancing diagnostic accuracy, improving workflow efficiency, and enabling early detection of diseases.
+<p style="text-align: justify;">Artificial Intelligence (AI) is revolutionizing medical imaging by enhancing diagnostic accuracy, improving workflow efficiency, and enabling early detection of diseases.
 By leveraging machine learning (ML) and deep learning (DL) techniques, AI-powered tools analyze complex medical images such as X-rays, MRIs, CT scans, and ultrasounds, transforming the field of radiology and beyond.</p>

-<b>Disease Detection and Diagnosis</b>: Identifies abnormalities such as tumors, fractures, and infections.
+<p style="text-align: justify;"><b>Disease Detection and Diagnosis</b>: Identifies abnormalities such as tumors, fractures, and infections.
 Detects early-stage cancers, cardiovascular diseases, and neurological disorders.</p>
 <br>
 <br>
 <b>Image Segmentation</b>: Precisely delineates anatomical structures and lesions.
 Essential for planning surgeries, radiation therapy, and other treatments.